|

 withdrawal must be in writing and sent to all other parties to the settlement.

-waiting period, regardless of the date the withdrawal is mailed or sent.
+period, regardless of the date the withdrawal is mailed or sent.

 3. IC Review